anuchandy/android-msal-azure-storage/README.md

    a user that is identified as "chris@anuchandyhotmail.onmicrosoft.com" in the AD Domain.
 4. We will use this user email to login to android application.

 Note: If the subscription is associated with the Org/Company AD Directory, then you may not be able to create a user like above unless you're admin of the Org, this option is mostly disabled in such AD Directories.
-This is one of the restriction on an Azure Subscription associated to Org/Company AD Directory.

 ### Enabling User to access Storage: